Be sure to check out our New Henna

 pierce the skin, only to apply henna on top of the skin.

-worth it).
-They also often work with multiple size bottles,
+Moroccan applicators come high quality polished steel tips.
+They also work with multiple size bottles,

 1/2 oz and 1oz.